Dahlia Lithwick recaps the highlights of the last Supreme Court term and gives a brief preview of the term to come.

 Middleditch and Cooper spoke at the Wednesday, June 11, 2014 meeting of the Senior Statesmen of Virginia.
 The meeting was held at the Senior Center in Charlottesville.
 Following the presentation, questions were taken from the audience.
 The program was moderated by SSV President Bob McGrath.

-On March 21, 2013, Beth Parnicza presented the third lecture in a our six part CPN Thursday series entitled The Civil War Through Different Lenses.
+On April 17, 2014, Beth Parnicza presented the fifth and final lecture in our Thursday series entitled The Civil War Through Different Lenses (2014).